 - Outdated leadership policies

-Using digital channels
+Using digital channels to drive website traffic

 There are dozens of digital marketing channels available to reach your audience, but none are more powerful — or give you more control — than your own business website.
 Whether it’s products, services, news, membership, politics, or education, if you’re conducting any type of sales today, your website is the zero moment of truth.
 That’s where it all starts.

 The sole purpose of every marketing endeavor — paid advertising, social media, email marketing, whatever — is to drive people to your website and encourage them to interact with you.
 So, the first thing you need to get right is your organization’s primary website.
 There’s no sense in pushing potential members to an obsolete and irrelevant location that has no clear purpose or call to action.

 A Facebook business page can help an organization engage their audience, grow their membership, and provide “social proof,” but it’s no substitute for a dedicated website.
 Remember: